wiseman561/phos-ojala/integration_strategy.md

 We will adopt a hybrid approach that preserves valuable components from the existing platform while transitioning to the new architecture:

 **Short-term (0-3 months):**
-- Create the new OjalaHealthcarePlatform solution structure
+- Create the new PhosHealthcarePlatform solution structure
 - Implement API gateway pattern to route requests between existing and new services
 - Develop shared authentication mechanism between systems
 - Begin migrating high-value, low-complexity components